 These are complemented with timetabled study skills and tutorial support.
 More details on combinations and unit content can be discussed at the interview stage.

-You will develop the academic skills, knowledge and understanding to enable you to progress into Higher Education or pursue a career in primary teaching.
+You will develop the academic skills, knowledge and understanding to enable you to progress into HE to study Primary Teaching or related subjects.

 Assessment includes coursework and exams in two semesters over the year.
 Some units may include presentation elements.
 All work is internally moderated by teaching staff and then externally moderated by Certa assessors.

-This course will be delivered at Technology Campus.
+This course will be delivered at Quarry Hill Campus.

 You must be 19 years of age by 1 September in the year the course starts.